 You may not require filling up all the blank spaces but you have to complete any section to get exact output.

 That being cleared, the stats you will need to put are:

 Location & Range Size

 The dimensions and installation type of the kitchen range hood will give the exact answer to how many cfm do I need for my range hood.
-For the wall mount and under-cabinet type of installation, measure the dimensions of the cooktop from the wall to the front.
+For the wall mount hood and under-cabinet type of installation, measure the dimensions of the cooktop from the wall to the front.

 And check the dimensions of the cooktop from back to front if it is an island range hood.
 You should take the measurement in which system the calculator wants (centimeter/inches).

 So far the length and location of your cooktop are concerned, HVI has some set suggestions that can give you a near-authentic CFM measurement that will entail nominal modifications.

 Counting on Cooking Range Position

 Let's see the following table on how to count cooking range position